technofocus-pte/msfabricworkhsopprv/Labs/Lab 01-Creating a Lakehouse, ingesting sample data and building a report/Usecase01.md

 # Exercise 1: Setup Lakehouse end-to-end scenario

-## Task 1: Sign in to Power BI account and sign up for the free
+## Task 1: Sign in to Power BI account

 1. Open your browser, navigate to the address bar, and type or paste the following URL:!!https://app.fabric.microsoft.com/!!